Workflow-specific products Content, decks, briefs, proposals, legal, and sales each have a clearer buying path.

 Security + procurement path Security policy, support, and Azure Marketplace buying are public.

-Explore the Platform Start free trial
+Explore the Platform Explore Gixo Quill

 Gixo connected content workspace with editor, structured document controls, and multi-format operations

-39Industry categories
+38Industry categories

-ConnectedDraft, review, transform, publish
+4Linked stages: draft, review, transform, publish

 90Languages